-Staff complain and managers listen.
-But understanding staff complaints and then properly interpreting them is one of the key things that good manager do.
+Staff complains, and managers listen.
+But understanding staff complaints and then properly interpreting them is one of the key things that good managers do.

-Over the years, I have noticed predictable patterns to those complaints and to the reasons they happen.
+Over the years, I have noticed predictable patterns in those complaints and why they happen.
 For example, complaints increase whenever (1) time demands increase, (2) there is a change in relationship patterns, or (3) when compensation is adjusted.
-Time, relationships, and money define an employees’ experience of a job.
+Time, relationships, and money define an employee’s experience of a job.
 To change one of those areas is to change the job.
 Reactions always follow.

-This is not to say that there is something wrong with raising staff complaints.
+This is not to say there is something wrong with raising staff complaints.
 We need to hear the feedback in order to understand our organization.
-If a blister is forming on my foot should I complain about the pain, or make an adjustment to my shoe?
+If a blister forms on my foot, should I complain about the pain or adjust my shoe?
 We need to listen, hear, interpret, and respond appropriately.

-And what is the deeper message in an employee complaint?
+And what is the deeper message of an employee complaint?
 At least two things.
 First, no one likes change.
 We get comfortable and are not eager to adjust once we are settled.
-Complaints can just be highlighting the discomfort go change.
+Complaints can just highlight the discomfort go change.

-Or second, staff complaints arise because they are not sure how this change is good for them.
+Or second, staff complaints arise because they are unsure how this change is good for them.
 In other words, we managers have inadequately explained why the change benefits the employee.
 Even if that employee payoff is a rather abstract concept like “improving quality”, they need to hear it, probably multiple times.
 We will come back to this later in this post.
-Before we do, let’s look at the types of complaints that come up and why they do.
+Before we do, let’s look at the types of complaints and why they do.

 Complaints about time

-When new employees begin, they focus on learning the patterns of the job.
-Eventually those patterns become the norm, i.e. the “way things are done here.”
+When new employees begin, they focus on learning the job patterns.
+Eventually, those patterns become the norm, i.e. the “way things are done here.”
 And once that norm is set, change is often resisted.
 If managers push harder, complaints increase.
-This is especially true when the new change requires more of the employee’s time.
+This is especially true when the new change requires more employee time.

 There is a recent trend in our area for insurance companies to require the coordination of care with each client’s Primary Care Physician (PCP).
 What used to be recommended is now becoming mandatory.
 Insurance companies correctly see coordinating with PCPs as part of good patient care.
-Yet they are not going to pay for the time it takes to do this.
-And so who is?
+Yet they will not get paid for the time it takes to do this.
+And so, who is?
 No one.
 The time spent on these tasks will go unpaid.
-In my view, insurance companies are justified and so are the clinicians.
+In my view, insurance companies are justified, and so are the clinicians.
 And it will be the managers who will hear the complaints.